The Hi-Lo Country

-The Hi-Lo Country is a 1998 American Western film directed by Stephen Frears, starring Billy Crudup, Penélope Cruz, Woody Harrelson, Cole Hauser, Sam Elliott, Patricia Arquette, Enrique Castillo, and Katy Jurado.
+The Hi-Lo Country is a 1998 Western film directed by Stephen Frears, starring Billy Crudup, Penélope Cruz, Woody Harrelson, Cole Hauser, Sam Elliott, Patricia Arquette, Enrique Castillo, and Katy Jurado.
 It is set in post-World War II New Mexico and is based on the Western novel by Max Evans.

 Plot

 Pete Calder sets out one morning, reflecting on his intention to kill someone.
 As he drives, he thinks back on what led him to this point.

 When he was young growing up in the Hi-Lo, New Mexico, Pete met and befriended Big Boy Matson, a cowboy.
-Soon after becoming best friends, World War II breaks out, and Big Boy decides to volunteer for military service.
-While Big Boy is away, Pete is given the opportunity to work for corporate cattle baron Jim Ed Love, but declines.
+Soon after becoming best friends, World War II broke out, and both decide to volunteer for military service.
+While Big Boy is away, Pete returns from the war sooner and is allowed to work for corporate cattle baron Jim Ed Love, but declines.
 He also meets and begins to fall in love with Mona Birk, the wife of Jim Ed's foreman Les Birk, despite also carrying on a relationship with local Josepha O'Neil.

 Big Boy returns home from the war, expecting to return to his old life, and finds that half the town is employed by Jim Ed.
-Hanging on to the mythic ideals of the American West, Big Boy and Pete team up with an old time rancher Hoover Young to raise cattle the cowboy way.
+Hanging on to the mythic ideals of the American West, Big Boy and Pete team up with an old-time rancher Hoover Young to raise cattle the cowboy way.

 Big Boy has an antagonistic relationship with Jim Ed, and declines offers to be bought out.
 Things are peaceful for a while, until Big Boy begins an affair with Mona.
-Out of friendship for Big Boy, Pete resolves to forget his feelings for her, and devotes himself to Josepha.
+Out of friendship with Big Boy, Pete resolves to forget his feelings for her and devotes himself to Josepha.
 Meanwhile, the tension between Big Boy and Les begins to grow.

-As Pete continuously comes into contact with Mona, he becomes more and more obsessed with her.
+As Pete continuously comes into contact with Mona, he becomes more obsessed with her.
 Josepha confronts Pete about his friend's affair and homewrecking, and in the heat of the exchange, Pete reveals his jealousy of Big Boy's relationship.
 Josepha leaves dejected, and Pete becomes increasingly depressed by both his unrequited feelings and his dishonesty with those he cares about.